“Bouquets” runs from October 26, 2014 to February 8, 2015 at the Dallas Museum of Art.

 Degas’ “Portrait of Estelle Musson Degas” (1872) also has an unfinished feel to it.
 There is considerable debate about whether it was simply left undone or meant to be completed later.
 It’s hard to describe its power.
 Her features emerge from the blocky, half-painted canvas.
 Their emergence coincides with her action of putting the bouquet together.
 The flowers themselves look a lot less defined than her face and hands, but I think they’re more defined by their color, their vibrance.
 Their form not so important as what they are.

 Manet’s “Flowers in a Crystal Vase” (1882) must be seen to be believed.
 From a room away, the impression is of real flowers in a crystal vase.
 Up close, he’s used so few brushstrokes that the nearly bare canvas constitutes part of the crystal.
-His artistry is so complete I’m still in awe.
-No thoughts to offer just yet.
+The painting is one of his last, and one wonders about the scope of a vision where mastery of technique serves to make us think it purely a function of the mind’s eye.

 Similarly, the Van Gogh paintings are a pilgrimage unto themselves.
 He does not waste a millimeter of canvas.
 I have plenty of notes in my journal about them.
 There will be many more.
 I don’t know that I’m going to be teaching any time soon.
 I do know what I will be doing in the meantime.